HL7/fhir-resp-net-ig/input/pagecontent/usecases.md

 * Data Receiver (e.g., RESP-NET Site)

 #### Interactions between MedMorph RA Actors and Systems for RESP-NET
 This section outlines the high-level interactions between the various MedMorph Actors and Systems listed above.
-These interactions are shown in Figures 2.1 and Figure 2.2 along with the descriptions of each step.
+There are two ways for a RESP-NET report to be created.
+The first is to use the MedMorph HDEA which is described in Figure 2.1 below.
+Figure 2.2 is for a Data Source who wishes to use their own functionality (not the HDEA) to create a RESP-NET report.

 {% include img.html img="resp-net-actors-and-systems.png" caption="Figure 2.1 - RESP-NET Actors and Systems with HDEA" %}